Monica Youn: Life

 Youn was raised in Houston, Texas.
 She graduated from St. Agnes Academy (Texas), Princeton University, Yale Law School with a J.D., and Oxford University with a M. Phil, where she was a Rhodes Scholar.

 Literary career

-She is the author of three books of poems: Blackacre, Ignatz, and Barter.
-Blackacre was longlisted for the 2016 National Book Award for Poetry, shortlisted for the National Book Critics Circle Award in Poetry and was one of The New York Times Book Review's Best Poetry Collections of 2016.
-Ignatz was a finalist for the 2010 National Book Award in Poetry.
+Youn is the author of four poetry collections: Barter (2003), Ignatz (2010), Blackacre (2016), and From From (2023).
+Ignatz was a finalist for the 2010 National Book Award for Poetry; Blackacre won the Poetry Society of America's William Carlos Williams Award, was longlisted for the 2016 National Book Award for Poetry, shortlisted for the National Book Critics Circle Award for Poetry, and was one of The New York Times Book Review's Best Poetry Collections of 2016; and From From was a finalist for the 2023 National Book Award for Poetry, one of The New York Times Book Review's Best Poetry Collections of 2023, and was recognized as amongst the best books of the year by Time, NPR, Publishers Weekly, and more.

 Her poems have appeared in The New Yorker, Poetry Magazine, The Paris Review, among other journals.
 She has given readings at the Museum of Modern Art (MOMA), on NPR's All Things Considered and was a keynote reader at the 2012 Association of Writers & Writing Programs Conference.

+Monica Youn credits a book of Rilke poems that she read as a high schooler with being "the click" that first interested her in poetry.
+For her undergraduate studies at Princeton University, Youn considered majoring in creative writing, but her parents "absolutely refus[ed] to contribute one cent" to that pathway, drawing her, instead, to pre-law with creative writing as a minor.
+After graduating and receiving a Rhodes Scholarship, Youn pursued a graduate degree in English literature at Oxford, where she first began publishing her poems in literary magazines; after earning her M.Phil in English, she enrolled in Yale law school.
+While at Yale, Youn received the Stegner Fellowship in Creative Writing and completed the manuscript for her first collection, Barter.
+After graduating in 1998, Youn spent the next fourteen years as a lawyer - nine years in private practice and five years as a public-interest lawyer - which she described as "workable, but grueling," and continued to write poetry "on the side"; during this period, she published Ignatz.
+Youn later began lecturing at Princeton University, publishing Blackacre during this period.
 She currently teaches creative writing at the University of California, Irvine.